kaseyluo/Adiona/README.md

 There is also a map button that allows the user to see locations of nearby police stations and safe zones, so that he/she can make smart decisions as they commute.

 Adiona was created during the Girls Who Code Summer Immersion Program at AT&T 2016 as a final project.

+To run, navigate into /bin and run "node www" or "nodemon www."